snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/jira-data-center-connector.md

 Currently OAuth 2.0 is supported in the connection setup.
 To enter the Client ID and Client Secret in the connection setup, refer to below instructions to obtain them.

-1. Log in to your Jira Data Center
+1. Log in to your Jira Data Center.
 1. Click on settings icon -> Click on application -> Click on application links.

     ![Click Application](https://github.com/MicrosoftDocs/OfficeDocs-MicrosoftSearch-pr/blob/70c51f4d02219259deb34a3de06f2214ec61033f/MicrosoftSearch/media/jira-data-center-gc-screenshot-1.png)